jp-x-g/oraclefordeletion/README.md

 optional arguments:
 ```
--h, --help                          show this help message and exit
+-h, --help                           Show this help message and exit.
--o blah.txt, --output blah.txt      Output file, which will be saved in /home/x/2k2k/soft/mine/afddata/output/.
+-o blah.txt, --output blah.txt       Output file, which will be saved in data/output/.
                                        Default is "AfD-render-YYYY-MM-DD-to-YY-MM-DD.txt".)
 -b DAYS, --back DAYS                 Days to go back.
 Default is 7.
 -l DATE, --latest DATE               Date to parse back from (YYYY-MM-DD).
 Default is today (UTC).
--a,, --aggregate                    Whether to eliminate the daily headings and just make one huge table for the whole interval.
+-a,, --aggregate                     Whether to eliminate the daily headings and just make one
+                                       huge table for the whole interval.
--v, --verbose                       Spam the terminal AND runlog with detailed information.
+-v, --verbose                        Spam the terminal AND runlog with detailed info.
 Wheee!
--c, --configure                     Set up directories and runlog, then show configuration data and exit.
+-c, --configure                      Set up directories and runlog, then show config data & exit.
 ```

 This one runs almost instantaneously, since there are no API queries.